New Jersey Prenuptial Agreement

 Unconscionability Standard

-A prenup is invalid as unconscionable only if signed without full financial disclosure (or written waiver) AND without independent counsel (or written waiver).
+A prenup is invalid as unconscionable only if signed without full financial disclosure (or written waiver), AND the challenging party did not have adequate knowledge of the other party's finances, AND without independent counsel (or written waiver).
 Financial imbalance alone cannot invalidate a prenup.

 No Minimum Alimony Floor